djng/heroku-buildpack-webapp-client/README.md

 Web Application Buildpack
 =========================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for your grunt based web application located in the `client` directory of your project.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for your grunt based web application located in a `client` directory of your project.
 It installs npm and bower dependencies, runs grunt and supports compass.

 The buildpack runs if it finds a `client` directory containing a gruntfile (`grunt.js`, `Gruntfile.js` or `Gruntfile.coffee`).
 Your gruntfile must provide a `build` task and build the client into a `client/dist` folder.

 Your server buildpack can then collect and serve the assets from `client/dist`.
+Everything except `client/dist` will be removed after build to reduce the slug size.

 How to use
 ----------

+You can configure your `client` directory and `dist` subdirectory with a `.client` file:

+    $ cat .client
+    CLIENT_DIR=myclient
+    DIST_DIR=mydist

 This is _not_ a standalone buildpack.
 It builds the client part of your web application and should be used together with other buildpacks like
 [heroku-buildpack-ruby](https://github.com/heroku/heroku-buildpack-ruby) or [heroku-buildpack-python](https://github.com/heroku/heroku-buildpack-python).